 While I cannot explain WHY businesses and the government in the USA have chosen to ignore the significance of Good Friday I did some research on a few amazing things to consider in regards to the not-so-important day in history.
 A little preview started with another average Joe question that starts with ‘why.’

-The question I pondered for months was Why after being awake all night and then being tortured with a skin ripping whip did Jesus have to stay hanging on a cross for SIX more hours before dying?
+The question I pondered for months was Why after being awake all night and then being tortured with a skin-ripping whip did Jesus have to stay hanging on a cross for SIX more hours before dying?
 Why not make it a few minutes and get the hell over with quickly?
 If you can bear to hear at least SIX details of WHY then keep on reading.
 Otherwise, carry on like it is not important as much of the country I live in seems to treat this small letter good friday.

 If You Dare, Click to Enter Into Joe's Portico (To See Part II of This Story)

 Someone recently criticized me saying I can be a bit irreverent of God when I ask the question Why so often.
 They went on to say you should just accept the Bible for what it says and obey, nothing more.
 There are seemingly many contradictory statements, and actions, made by people and words can be misconstrued.
 But just as 100 Google searches could not reveal a solid answer as to why the USA has chosen to not set aside a special non-work day for either Good Friday or Easter, there were also many good why answers.
 I believe God wants to reveal His love and wisdom in every possible way to show people that HE is always good and is always loving.
 How those two words are defined, vary vastly across the globe and across time.
 Asking why when things are hard to understand to me is not irreverent, it is like a child asking a Father questions about things they do not understand.
-I think my Father likes the conversations.
+I think my Father likes deep conversations.

 Our conversation had ended with a – some things we will never know, and even if we knew the answers, would it make a difference?
 Sometimes I think it does.
 This is not a story for entertainment but to perhaps answer your why questions.